twpayne/chezmoi/docs/REFERENCE.md

 supplied, it will be passed along to the `op get` call, which can significantly improve performance.
 If the optional *account-name* is supplied, it will be passed along to the `op get` call, which will help it look in the right account, in case you have multiple accounts (eg. personal and work accounts).
+If there is no valid session in the environment, by default you will be interactively prompted to sign in.

 #### `onepassword` examples